mejia-dev/capstone-time-tracker/Timetracker.md

 		* Set up [PythonAnywhere MySQL database](https://help.pythonanywhere.com/pages/UsingMySQL/).
 			* Keep getting access denied error when trying to sign in.
 			* Appears that databse has to be manually created first for Django projects.
 Created database then migrated to it.
 Resolved.
+			* Set up static files.
+Now getting error during template rendering when clicking on any page links: `'NoneType' object has no attribute 'startswith'`.

 ### Week 2